 Flagler College, formerly the Hotel Ponce de Leon, was built by Henry Flagler in 1888.
 It was considered one of the most exclusive snowbird resorts in its day and was designed in the Spanish Renaissance architectural style.

-The Lightner Museum, formerly the Hotel Alcazar which was built by Henry Flagler in 1888, is home to one of the largest collections of 19th century fine art and antiquities.
+The Lightner Museum, formerly the Hotel Alcazar, was built by Henry Flagler in 1888 and is home to one of the largest collections of 19th-century fine art and antiquities.